 But that never happened.

 Right then and there, the vet made it her goal to save him.
-Medical treatments began, but progress was slow.
+And so began medical treatments.
+But progress was slow.

 Some co-workers felt Timbit should have been given a lethal injection.
 But Dr. Melanie put her foot down and said no. She promised to find Timbit a new home.
 “He’s adoptable,” she said.
 In animal shelter parlance, he could be ‘re-homed.’